goproblems/autoprob/README.md

 # Developer IDE

 This has been loaded in both IntelliJ and Eclipse.
 Some project files may exist and work.

+# Scanning SGF directories

+This is a key mode of using autoprob.
+Given a directory full of SGF files, this will iterate through them, looking in all games to find potential problems.
+For each suggested problem, autoprob will pop up a window showing what it has found and giving the user the option to modify the problem and generate paths from it.

+To run in this mode, set `path` on the command line or config file to point to the directory to scan.
+(Note: it's easy to find large collections of amateur games played on go servers.)

+By default, autoprob will save its progress in the directory in a file called `zpos`, so you can run it again later on new files.

+The program will continue finding potential problems until `search.directory.max_finds` is reached.

 <img width="1650" alt="autoprob" src="https://user-images.githubusercontent.com/52733/232354589-db9876d8-a221-44e7-99d5-b8637c7bd2db.png">